-For clarity, detailed design is the last level of project design.
-It should include the results of any additional investigations identified during the preliminary design process and all of the final detailed drawings and specifications required to construct the project.
+A detailed design is the last level of project design.
+It will integrate the results of any additional investigations identified during the preliminary design process and all of the final detailed drawings and specifications required to construct the project.
 All engineering drawings and specifications submitted to the Board must be sealed by a Professional Engineer licensed to practice in Yukon.

-- 8.2 a requirement for additional water quality and flow monitoring points in addition to the points proposed in the application and/or more frequent sampling of proposed monitoring points.
-Such modifications to the monitoring plan may be established for the purposes of monitoring the overall performance of the project and for identifying emerging problems in their early stages, as well as, for example, measuring and monitoring environmental effects including receiving water quality and biological and physical impacts. - 8.3 a requirement to submit to the Board details of any modifications to or variations from the preliminary designs previously submitted, in advance of any related construction.
+8.2 requirements for additional water quality and flow monitoring points in addition to the points proposed in the application and/or more frequent sampling of proposed monitoring points.
+Such modifications to the monitoring plan may be established for the purposes of monitoring the overall performance of the project, early stage identification of emerging problems, added protection for human and ecosystem health.

+8.3 a requirement to submit to the Board details of any modifications to, or variations from the preliminary designs previously submitted, in advance of any related construction.
 Such submissions must include an explanation of the reasons for the change, and present evidence that the change results in water use and/or waste deposition that is already permitted under the terms of the issued licence.

-Moreover, it is required that the licensee confirm that the modifications or variations do not require an assessment under YESAA.
-All such design modifications must be sealed by a Professional Engineer licensed to practice in Yukon. - a requirement to submit to the Board a comprehensive decommissioning and reclamation plan, based on the preliminary plan submitted with the application, and a requirement to update the plan, including the cost estimates, from time to time as circumstances warrant.
+Moreover, it is required that the licensee confirm that the modifications or variations do not require an additional assessment under YESAA.
+All such design modifications must be sealed by a Professional Engineer licensed to practice in Yukon.

+8.4 a requirement to submit to the Board a comprehensive:

+- Facility Lifecycle Plan for facilities with anticipated operations lasting longer than the projected duty cycle of major infrastructures, or - Temporary Closure plans; - Decommissioning and Reclamation plans for fixed lifespan facilities not requiring major systems upgrades.

+These plans will be based on the preliminary design submitted with the application, with requirements for periodic updates, including the cost estimates, as circumstances warrant.

-- 8.5 a requirement to submit to the Board final record (as-built) drawings of all structures and facilities following the completion of construction.
-All drawings must be sealed by a Professional Engineer licensed to practice in Yukon. - a requirement to submit to the Board a detailed construction quality assurance/quality control manual before beginning the construction of structures or facilities authorized by the licence and to submit the results of the monitoring following the completion of construction.
+8.5 a requirement to submit to the Board final record (as-built) drawings of all structures and facilities following the completion of construction.
+All drawings must be sealed by a Professional Engineer licensed to practice in Yukon.

+8.6 a requirement to submit to the Board a detailed construction quality assurance/quality control manual before beginning the construction of structures or facilities authorized by the licence and to submit the results of the monitoring following the completion of construction.
 Such a manual should be designed to ensure that construction materials and methods conform to the designs and specifications for the project, as well as generally accepted practices, and that proper documentation of construction is maintained.
-All construction monitoring should be carried out under the supervision of Professional Engineers licensed to practice in Yukon. - 8.7 a requirement to submit to the Board specific plans or studies in a time frame specified.
+All construction monitoring should be carried out under the supervision of Professional Engineers licensed to practice in Yukon.

+8.7 a requirement to submit to the Board specific plans or studies in a time frame specified.